Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-1-Breaking-the-surface/README.md

 Put methods in a class
      - a class has one or more methods.
 Methods must be declared inside a class (within the curly braces of the class)
+     - a class as well can have no methods at all

 Put statements in a method
      - Within the curly braces of a method, write your instructions for how that method should be performed.
 You can think of it as its procedure.